nixcz/cisco-nexus-9300-evpn-fix/README.md

 # Solution
-  Unfortunately there is no way, how to disable MAC address learning on Cisco Nexus 9300.
+  Unfortunately there is no way to disable MAC address learning on Cisco Nexus 9300.
 Even MAC ACL doesn't prevent Nexus from learning MACs on port.
-The only solution we have found so far is to run own Python script on all VTEPs.
-This script is triggered using Nexus's event manager and will issue a command "clear mac address-table dynamic address {mac} vlan {vlan}" for earch MAC in collision.
+The only solution we have found so far is to run our own Python script on all VTEPs.
+This script is triggered using Nexus's event manager and will issue a command "clear mac address-table dynamic address {mac} vlan {vlan}" for each MAC in collision.

 # Installation
   1) copy n9kl2routeclear.py to a bootflash: using scp